Driving Clarity, Confidence, and Conversion for Financial Products @FirstAbuDhabiBank

 High-Value Pages

-Restructured the homepage and credit card pages driving a +66% increase in application starts.
+Introduced filtering to the credit card overview page, driving a 66% increase in applications.

 Introduced AI-powered prototyping to speed up exploration and improve developer alignment.

-Designed loan calculators, navigation, and financial tools through testing, iteration, and close dev collaboration.
+Optimised/designed loan calculators, navigation, and financial tools using iterative processes.

 AI Assistant